morero/pocfactory/content/home.md

 content = "We come with our own Software Development toolchain.
 It's faster than the competition, and it's tried and tested.
 We can work standalone, or side-by-side with your existing teams.
 We combine cost-effective commodity hardware with specialized components.<br><br><a href=\"/prototyping\" title=\"Read more\">Read more</a>" headline = "Prototyping"
 [page_sections.col_2]
 content = "For more than 20 years, we've kept up to date with the latest software and technology.
 Are you considering a new open-source framework?
-We can provide a detailed report with strengths, weaknesses, pitfalls, and recommendations." headline = "Tech evaluation"
+We can provide a detailed report with strengths, weaknesses, pitfalls, and recommendations.<br><br><a href=\"/evaluations\" title=\"Read more\">Read more</a>" headline = "Tech evaluation"
 [[page_sections]]
 block = "hero-1"